box/samples/box-node-lambda-sample/README.md

     ```

 #### Troubleshooting
-1. If your `PRIVATE_KEY_PASSPHRASE` is wrong, you will get: `"Error: error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt"`
+1. If your Private Key Passphrase is wrong, you will get: `"Error: error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt"`
-2. If your `CLIENT_ID` is wrong, you will get: `"Please check the 'iss' claim."`
+2. If your Client ID is wrong, you will get: `"Please check the 'iss' claim."`
-3. If your `ENTERPRISE_ID` is wrong, you will get: `"Please check the 'sub' claim."`
+3. If your Enterprise ID is wrong, you will get: `"Please check the 'sub' claim."`
-4. If your `PUBLIC_KEY_ID` is wrong, you will get: `"OpenSSL unable to verify data: "`
+4. If your Public Key ID is wrong, you will get: `"OpenSSL unable to verify data: "`
 5. If your `private_key.pem` is wrong, you will get: `"OpenSSL unable to verify data: error:0906D06C:PEM routines:PEM_read_bio:no start line"`
-6. If your `CLIENT_SECRET` is wrong, you will get: `"The client credentials are invalid"`
+6. If your Client Secret is wrong, you will get: `"The client credentials are invalid"`

 Support
 -------